Inclusive

 • 12% prefer not to say

-We know we have more work to do to champion ethnic diversity, especially within Senior Level roles, and have action plans in place to address this throughout 2023 and 2024.
+We know we have more work to do to champion ethnic diversity, especially within senior level roles, and have action plans in place to address this throughout 2024 and 2025.

-At Travelodge we want people to feel they have the opportunity to be their best which is why we’ve set some big targets for internal promotions and multiskilling.
-And with such a large number of hourly paid colleagues, we are always mindful of giving people the opportunity to earn more for doing more.
+At Travelodge we want people to feel they can be their best, which is why we’ve set some big targets for internal promotions and multiskilling.
+And with many hourly paid colleagues, we are always mindful of giving people the opportunity to earn more for doing more.

-In our hotels, a larger percentage of women work in the lower-paid roles compared to senior roles, however between 70% and 80% of hotel management role vacancies are filled internally each year.
-Developing colleagues to enable them to progress into more senior roles will in turn support our gender diversity targets.
+In our hotels, a larger percentage of women work in lower-paid roles compared to senior roles, however, between 70% and 80% of hotel management role vacancies are filled internally each year.
+Developing colleagues to enable them to progress into more senior roles will, in turn, support our gender diversity targets.

 Our head office colleagues wanting to develop their careers can take advantage of an in-house People Management Programme, and in 2022 we launched Limitless, aimed at middle management colleagues with a focus on health, motivation and performance.